-Stocks edge lower as some earnings disappoint; oil climbs
+GLOBAL MARKETS-Stocks edge lower as some earnings disappoint; oil climbs

-NEW YORK (Reuters) - Global stock markets fell on Friday as results from some big U.S. companies disappointed and tobacco shares dropped, while oil prices had their biggest weekly percentage rise this year.
+NEW YORK, July 28 (Reuters) - Global stock markets fell on Friday as results from some big U.S. companies disappointed and tobacco shares dropped, while oil prices had their biggest weekly percentage rise this year.

 The U.S. Food and Drug Administration said it aims to reduce nicotine levels in cigarettes while exploring measures to shift smokers towards e-cigarettes.

-Altria Group (MO.N) shares fell 9.9 percent and were the biggest drag on the S&P 500.
-British American Tobacco (BATS.L) shares fell as much as 11 percent.
+Altria Group shares fell 9.9 percent and were the biggest drag on the S&P 500.
+British American Tobacco shares fell as much as 11 percent.

 "It's going to take some time to play out but those names all moved," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-Amazon's (AMZN.O) stock fell after it reported results late Thursday.
+Amazon's stock fell after it reported results late Thursday.
 Amazon is one of the "FANG" group of companies, along with Facebook, Netflix and Google, that have supported U.S. stocks' gains this year.
-Results from Exxon Mobil (XOM.N) and Starbucks (SBUX.O) also disappointed.
+Results from Exxon Mobil and Starbucks also disappointed.

 Despite Friday's share reactions, results overall have come in better than expected for the second quarter and stocks are trading near record highs.

-MSCI's 47-country All World share index .MIWD00000PUS was down 0.2 percent, while the European STOXX 600 index was down 1 percent.
+MSCI's 47-country All World share index was down 0.2 percent, while the European STOXX 600 index was down 1 percent.

 Oil prices rallied this week as key OPEC members pledged to reduce exports and the U.S. government reported a sharp decline in crude inventories.